NetApp/harvest/docs/configure-ems.md

       named `LUN.online` is received.
     - `resolve_after` (optional, Go duration, default = 28 days) resolve the issuing EMS after the specified duration has elapsed (`672h` = `28d`).
-      If the bookend pair is not received within the `resolve_after` duration, the issuing EMS event expires.
+      If the bookend pair is not received within the `resolve_after` duration, the Issuing EMS event expires.
+Harvest would marked as auto resolved ems event and add `autoresolve` = `true` label in Issuing EMS event.
     - `resolve_key` (optional) bookend key used to match bookend EMS events.
 Defaults to prefixed (`^^`) labels in `exports` section. `resolve_key` allows you to override what is defined in the `exports` section.